indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   * A new ``pyoxidizer rust-project-licensing`` command for printing licensing information for Rust projects.
 This can be used to help debug Rust licensing issues or to generate licensing content for any Rust project.
+  * A :py:meth:`PythonExecutable.add_cargo_manifest_licensing` Starlark method for
+    registering the licensing information for a ``Cargo.toml`` Rust project.
+This can be used by Rust projects wishing to have their licensing information captured.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^